graphql/graphql-spec/spec/Section 6 -- Execution.md

 - Let {mutationType} be the root Mutation type in {schema}.
 - Assert: {mutationType} is an Object type.
 - Let {selectionSet} be the top level Selection Set in {mutation}.
+- Let {groupedFieldSet} be the result of {CollectRootFields(mutationType, selectionSet, variableValues)}.
-- Let {data} be the result of running {ExecuteSelectionSet(selectionSet, mutationType, initialValue, variableValues)} _serially_.
+- Let {data} be the result of running {ExecuteGroupedFieldSet(groupedFieldSet, mutationType, initialValue, variableValues)} _serially_.
 - Let {errors} be the list of all _field error_ raised while executing the selection set.